ITfoxtec/FoxIDs/docs/control.md

 > Open your [Control Client on FoxIDs.com](https://www.foxids.com/action/login).

 ### Tenant and master environment
-If you use [FoxIDs.com](https://foxids.com).
-Your one tenant will be pre created on registration.
+If you use [FoxIDs.com](https://foxids.com), your tenant is created during registration.

-Otherwise if you [deployed](development.md) FoxIDs (self-Hosted) you get access to the master tenant.
-In this case you firstly need to create a tenant which will contain your entire security configuration.
-You probably only need one, but it is possible to configure an unlimited number of tenants.
+If you [deploy](development.md) FoxIDs (self-hosted) you get access to the master tenant.
+First create a tenant to contain your security configuration.
+Most installations only need one, but you can configure an unlimited number of tenants.

 ![Configure tenants](images/configure-tenant.png)